Mayors For Guaranteed Income (MGI)

 Learn more about the SFCC Foundation at https://www.sfcc.edu/give-now/.

-Applications will go live in mid-July and be open for one week, that link will be found on the MGI City webpage.
+Applications will go live in early-August and be open for one week, that link will be found on the MGI City webpage or at SantaFeLEAP.org.
 Paper applications can be acquired at the SFCC Welcome and Advising Center.
 At the end of the open period, qualifying applications will go through a random selection process.
 This selection process will be conducted by an independent research team at the University of Pennsylvania.
 One hundred SFCC students will receive assistance.

 To qualify for the lottery, applicants must meet all of the following qualifications: